sang-w00/VLM-R1/README.md

 1. Download the [COCO Train2014 image](https://huggingface.co/datasets/omlab/VLM-R1/resolve/main/train2014.zip) and unzip it, and we refer to the image dir as `<your_image_root>`.

-2. Download the [RefCOCO/+/g and RefGTA Annotation files](https://huggingface.co/datasets/omlab/VLM-R1/resolve/main/rec_jsons_processed.zip) and unzip it (RefGTA is used for out-of-domain evaluation).
+2. Download the [RefCOCO/+/g and LISA-Grounding Annotation files](https://huggingface.co/datasets/omlab/VLM-R1/resolve/main/rec_jsons_processed.zip) and unzip it (LISA-Grounding is used for out-of-domain evaluation).

 3. Write the path of the annotation files in the `src/open-r1-multimodal/data_config/rec.yaml` file.
 ```bash